Baratza Encore vs Virtuoso: What's the difference?

 So, Baratza Encore vs Virtuoso — what’s the difference between the two and which is right for you?

-That’s what we’re here to explore.
+That’s what we’re here to answer.

 There are a ton of similarities.